 It absorbs easily into the hair, giving it a boost of shine and condition.
 Just like on the skin, it acts as a natural protection against the elements and assists in detangling.

-While Argan Oil has its special place on our skin, next in the spotlight of hyped oils is thought to be Abyssinian Oil.
+While Argan Oil has its special place on our skin, next in the spotlight of hyped oils are thought to be Abyssinian Oil.

 WHERE TO BUY